e3b0c442/site-old/content/post/advent-of-code-2015-day-1-go-boilerplate/index.md

 ```

 `doc.go` is a convention used by many programs to hold the package-level documentation.
 As you can see, we are doing that, but also adding another build tag. `go:generate` will run the remainder of the tag as a code generation step prior to the build step!
 There's no other code in this file, but it is still a part of the package.
 Going forward, all we'll need to do is update the args for `go run gen.go` for the days we add down the road, and then `go build` will automatically regenerate them at build time.

+Now that we have set up our "build environment", we can dig into the logic for day 1.
+But that's another article.